Conversational Development With Claude Code — Part 14: Installing MCP Servers in Claude Code

 2. Require explicit approval.

-After approval the session controls a browser instance with capabilities such as:
+After approval, the session controls a browser instance with the following capabilities:

 • Automatic page‑load detection